chunyicy/socialNetworkWebApp/README.md

 This social networking website project (end term coursework) is created for my Advanced Web Development module.

-This app allowed users to create a profile, add friends, create posts, chat with friends etc
+This app allowed users to create, update profile, add or remove friends, create posts, chat in real time with friends.

 <br/>